 Processed and cured meats are not recommended as they have shown to cause hypertension and also contain carcinogens.

 DASH diet also talks about the inclusion of certain foods that are rich in potassium, calcium, and magnesium as these prevent endothelial dysfunction and promote endothelial, smooth muscle relaxation.
 Some of the foods rich in potassium include bananas, oranges, and spinach.
 Calcium is rich in dairy products and green leafy vegetables.
 Magnesium is present in a variety of whole grains, leafy vegetables, nuts, and seeds.

 Is the DASH diet exclusively preferred only for treating HTN?

 Since the formulation of the DASH diet pattern, it has been studied extensively to look for its effects on multiple other diseases.

 Several studies have shown that the DASH diet helps lower blood glucose levels, triglycerides, LDL-C, and insulin resistance.
 This makes the DASH diet a very important adjunct to pharmacological therapy in metabolic syndromes, a major epidemic in this country.
 It also has been a successful tool in weight management.
 In certain populations, adherence to the DASH diet has shown significant improvements in control of type 2 diabetes.
 It is a preferred diet in patients with heart failure due to its emphasis on the reduction of dietary sodium and encouraging the intake of potassium, magnesium, and calcium.

 DASH diet has also shown a reduction in the incidence of colorectal cancer, mainly in the white population.
-DASH diet has also been proven in multiple studies to have lowered all-cause mortality in adults.
+The DASH diet has also been proven helpful to some extent in chronic liver disease, diverticular disease, and celiac disease as well.
+The DASH diet has also been demonstrated in multiple studies to have lowered all-cause mortality in adults.

 Based on these studies, it is safe to say that when combined with pharmacological intervention, DASH can be a very useful tool for physicians to tackle these diseases more efficiently.
 When compared to some other diet patterns, it has an added advantage of having clear guidelines on the serving sizes and food groups, which makes it easier for the physicians to prescribe and monitor their patient's improvement.